12 Jewelry Storage Ideas You’ll Wish You Knew Sooner

 Invest in a jewelry armoire or mirror

 If you have a very large collection and space permits, investing in an armoire dedicated to all your baubles is a one-and-done storage solution.
 These freestanding pieces of furniture provide designated spaces, including drawers, hooks, rods, and shelves for a wide range of items.
 If you don’t have the space, you can also buy a mirrored jewelry cabinet, which mounts to a wall like a mirror and opens up into jewelry storage.
+Next, check out the best time to buy fine jewelry and make the most out of your bucks.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!